Sarthak2116/major1_frontend/README.md

-Angular Frontend for GoInvest App
+# Angular Frontend for GoInvest App

-To start thr frontend:
+To start the frontend:
 ```
 ng serve -o
 ```